The Search for a Criterion

 (Think, Simon Blackburn, p.
 22. Oxford University Press 1999, ISBN 978-0-19-285425-4)

-The argument here is that: if Descartes search for certainty started with a wrong asumption, a fallacy or - at least - employed an unjustified exaggeration – then the conclusion he reached with the Cogito cannot be taken as based on a sound philosophical ground.
+The weak foundation of the Cogito: if Descartes search for certainty started with a wrong assumption, a fallacy or - at least - employed an unjustified exaggeration - then the conclusion he reached with the Cogito cannot be taken as based on a sound philosophical ground.

-In response to the skeptics, the “religious argument” about certainty goes like this: if there is no certainty, then life is meaningless and lacks purpose, so we have to believe that absolute certainty is knowable:
+1/ The religious argument: In response to the skeptics denial that Certainty can be reached, the “religious argument” about certainty goes like this: if there is no certainty, then life is meaningless and lacks purpose, so we must do something about it by assuming and believing that absolute certainty is knowable:

 “The skeptical perspective seems to be in direct opposition to human nature and only provides

-The "religious argument" presents a criterion for searching for certainty, a criterion based on the question: does the concept of certainty lead to “benefit”?
-If the concept of certainty is beneficial for people (answering their enquiry about a trustworthy and meaningful knowledge) then we should believe in its existence.
-There is a problem in this view, which demands belief in a certainty: what does it mean to be 'beneficial' and to whom?
+The "religious argument" presents a criterion for searching for certainty, a criterion based on the question: does the concept of certainty lead us to “benefit”?
+If the concept of certainty is beneficial for people (satisfying their enquiry about trustworthiness or meaning of knowledge) - then we should believe in its existence.

-The application of the religious argument led to conflicting conclusions.
-Religious certainty is based on a belief in God as the “ultimate truth”.
-While the “ultimate truth” implies being - obviously - one ultimate truth, in reality however, many beliefs about God developed in the minds of different people.
-Instead of stability, benefit and order in history, competing claims for ultimate certainties led humanity to doubts and also to disastrous wars.
+History tells us that the application of the religious argument (about the benefit of religious beliefs) led people to conflicting results.
+Religious certainty is based on a belief in an external authority, that of God.
+In reality however, many incompatible beliefs about God developed in the minds of different people.
+Instead of stability, benefit and order among people and societies, competing claims about the religious certainty has led humanity to disagreements, doubts, conflicts and to disastrous wars.

-A shift in approach to the question of certainty developed through applying the methodology of science in studying natural phenomena.
-The new criterion for investigating certainty became the criterion of reason:
+2/ The scientific argument: A shift in approach to the question of certainty developed through applying the methodology of science in studying natural phenomena.
+The new criterion for investigating certainty became the criterion of reason.

 “Beginning in the 17th century new philosophical and scientific doctrines began to emerge as a way to combat